 The traditional tattoos were banned by the Meiji government in the pursuit of modernization.
 This action led to the extinction of the art of tattoo and the ban was lifted by GHQ.

 However, the fact that tattoos used to punish or stigmatize criminals had a tremendous impact and the image of tattoo and Yakuza have been intertwined and associated with each other heavily by the late 19th century, the tattoo (Irezumi) came to be the exclusive trademark of Yakuza.

 Yakuza tattoos can take decades to complete and its cost is extravagant.
 Any members who boast his full-body tattoo shows off his manliness who can be tolerant of extreme pain and financial wealth.
 The majority of the designs derived from Japanese mythology and histories like dragons or koi fish, which represent wealth and prosperity, samurai as moral code or geisha represents fertility and good fortune.

-Still often hand-poked, that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand held tools with needles of sharpened bamboo or steel.
-It can create the beautiful graduation, which electric one cannot.
+Still often hand-poked, that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand-held tools with needles of sharpened bamboo or steel.
+It can create beautiful graduation, which electric one cannot.